Symphony No. 104 (Haydn)

-The Symphony No. 104 in D major (H. 1/104) is Joseph Haydn's final symphony.
-It is the last of the twelve London symphonies, and is known (somewhat arbitrarily, given the existence of eleven others) as the London Symphony.
-In Germany it is commonly known as the Salomon Symphony after Johann Peter Salomon, who arranged Haydn's two tours of London, even though it is one of three of the last twelve symphonies written for Viotti’s Opera Concerts, rather than for Salomon.
+The Symphony No. 104 in D major, Hob.
+I:104, is Joseph Haydn's final symphony, as well as the last of the twelve London symphonies.
+It is known (somewhat arbitrarily, given the existence of eleven others) as the London Symphony.
+In Germany, it is commonly known as the Salomon Symphony after Johann Peter Salomon, who arranged Haydn's two tours of London, even though it is one of three of the last twelve symphonies written for Viotti’s Opera Concerts, rather than for Salomon.

 The work was composed in 1795 while Haydn was living in London, and premiered there at the King's Theatre on 4 May 1795, in a concert featuring exclusively Haydn's own compositions and directed by the composer.
-The premiere was a success; Haydn wrote in his diary "The whole company was thoroughly pleased and so was I. I made 4,000 gulden on this evening: such a thing is possible only in England."
+The premiere was a success; Haydn wrote in his diary, "The whole company was thoroughly pleased and so was I. I made 4,000 gulden on this evening: such a thing is possible only in England."

 The autograph manuscript of the symphony is preserved in the Berlin State Library.

-Scoring
+Music

-The work is scored for 2 flutes, 2 oboes, 2 clarinets in A, 2 bassoons, 2 horns in D and G, 2 trumpets in D, timpani, violins 1 & 2, violas, cellos, and double basses.
+The symphony is scored for two flutes, two oboes, two clarinets in A, two bassoons, two horns in D and G, two trumpets in D, timpani, violins 1 & 2, violas, cellos, and double basses.